jenkspt/xtensor/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/txk-VO1hzBY/0.jpg)](https://youtu.be/txk-VO1hzBY?t=941)

-[xt.py](xt.py) runs the compression on a grayscale image [cat.jpg](cat.jpg) using nearest neighbor iterterpolation (the video shows linear interpolation).
+[xt.py](xt.py) runs the compression on a grayscale image [cat.jpg](cat.jpg) using nearest neighbor  (the video shows linear interpolation).

 The trick to make this fast is using numpy's vectorized operations.
 Anchor points can be selected by striding the input array in both dimensions.